 In the early 1900s, according to coffee lore, German coffee merchant Ludwig Roselius discovered decaf coffee by accident after a shipment of coffee beans was soaked in seawater during transit, naturally extracting some of the caffeine from the coffee beans.

-However, today, decaf coffee manufacturers have switched to safer decaffeination methods, though many still use potent chemicals to strip away caffeine.
+However, today, decaf coffee manufacturers have switched to safer decaffeination methods, though many still use products to strip away caffeine.
 This is usually what you find in cheap decaf coffees.
-Meanwhile, researchers have wondered whether any of the coffee’s healthful compounds are lost along with the decaffeinated coffee process.
+Meanwhile, researchers have wondered whether any of the coffee’s flavors are lost along with the decaffeinated coffee process.

 So is decaf coffee bad for you?
-Is decaf coffee healthy?
-We talked to experts including William D. Ristenpart, Ph.D., a professor of chemical engineering at the University of California, Davis, and director of the UC Davis Coffee Center, to understand the facts about how decaf coffee is made and its health benefits.
+We talked to experts including William D. Ristenpart, Ph.D., a professor of chemical engineering at the University of California, Davis, and director of the UC Davis Coffee Center, to understand the facts about how decaf coffee is made.

 DECAF COFFEE HOW IS IT MADE?